 3. The possibility of nerve irritation/compression.
 The space where the nerve emerges from each joint (known as the intervertebral foramen), is really a bony tunnel formed by the disc and vertebra in front and the facet joints behind.
 When the disc height reduces, the back sections of the vertebra and disc push backwards towards the nerve root while at the same time thickening around the facet joints behind start to narrow the space from the other side.
 This is sometimes referred to as foraminal encroachment.

 Because of the widespread changes which occur in degenerative joint disease in the lumbar spine the symptoms are related to which structure is most sensitive.
 It is generally a condition which affects people over 50.
 If the nerve is being compressed the predominant symptoms are in the leg.
 Frequently this can be related to position – either lying or standing / walking for any period of time.
 Frequently, in these type of cases there isn’t much back pain which can be deceptive in identifying the underlying cause of symptoms.

-When the nerve isn’t involved I and symptoms are originating from the facet joints this is usually specific pain on either side of the spine and patients often want to press / rub the area.
+When the nerve isn’t involved and symptoms originate from the facet joints this is usually specific pain on either side of the spine and patient often want to press / rub the area.
 Symptoms can be on one side or both (bilateral).
 Typically twisting, extending backwards and impact/jarring aggravate symptoms.